 As mentioned in ABOUT ME, I majored in music.
 I know from experience the special kick a performer gets from connecting with a live audience.
 Yet, in the high-tech era, performers will need to keep finding new ways to reach audiences where they are — homes, offices, cars, malls, Internet cafés — not just concert halls and recital rooms.
 This page is one small contribution I decided to make in that direction.

 In the future, as time allows, I plan to upload a few audio tracks of my own improvisations, recorded digitally in the garage, which has the reverb I like.
-At this date — July 17, 2017 — the demands on my time prevent this.
+At this date — April 16, 2018 — the demands on my time prevent this; but I aim to have at least one or two tracks up by late spring 2018.

 For now, check out these YouTube performances by other players and posted by other uploaders.
 I have played these pieces before, and these artists’ interpretations are similar to mine.
 Timings are to nearest 5-second intervals: